Suitcase Packing Tips: Helpful Steps to Ensure a Smooth Trip

 #3 Consider purchasing vacuum saver bags

 You will be able to pack more clothes without taking up more space.
 As a bonus, these bags come in handy around the house.
-They work great for storage bulky winter items like jackets and clothing, extra comforters, and blankets (great for those with limited storage space).
+They work great for storage of bulky winter items like jackets and clothing, extra comforters, and blankets (great for those with limited storage space).

 #4 Plan and organize outfits for the week

 Planning out outfits for your trip has numerous benefits.
 First, you will have all the required apparel for each activity, whether you are hiking, swimming, dancing, exercising, fine dining, etc. Second, picking out versatile outfits which can be re worn more than once will help condense your suitcase.